Table of Contents

 The employee must be informed of any procedure for obtaining a paper copy of his or her Form W-2 and whether or not the request for a paper statement is treated as a withdrawal of his or her consent to receiving his or her Form W-2 electronically.

 The employee must be notified about how to withdraw a consent and the effective date and manner by which the employer will confirm the withdrawn consent.
-The employee must also be notified that the withdrawn consent does not apply to the previously issued Forms W-2.
+The employee must also be notified that the withdrawn consent doesn't apply to the previously issued Forms W-2.

 The employee must be informed about any conditions under which electronic Forms W-2 will no longer be furnished (for example, termination of employment).